Steve Snedeker’s Landscaping and Gardening Blog

 BobbyMiller 009

 The wood stove to the right in the above picture is the heating unit for the place.
-Owing to the thickness of the logs and their tight milling, the insulation properties are off the charts good.
+Owing to the thickness of the logs constituting the house walls and their tight milling, the insulation properties are off the charts good.
 He burned one log while I was there – a 24 hour heating job.
 There is plenty of the “raw” look which authenticates the “do-it-yourself” aspect of the construction but it is decidedly not an amateur job – not by any stretch.

 BobbyMiller 005